kljr/SpringboardVM/README.md

 * `upcc` - copy your springboard directories into a new springboard download, and replace the original docroot.
 * `upccin` -  copy new drupal core and contrib into your existing springboard install.
-* `make-sb` - create a new Springboard installation after defining a new virtual host entry.
-* `appro` - provision virtual hosts for new installations, create the site database, and create drush aliases.
+* `druvpro` - provision virtual hosts for new installations, create the site, the database, and drush aliases.
 * `dwbld` - show Springboard version of the build repo
 * `dwbld [branch_name]` - switch the springboard build repo to a branch.